 A selectable bias voltage is provided for use with unbiased thermocouples.
 The bias voltage is (AVDD + AVSS) / 2 and can be applied to any analog input channel through the internal input multiplexer.
-The bias voltage turnon times for different sensor capacitances are listed in Table 12.
+Table 8 lists the bias voltage turnon times for different sensor capacitances.

 The internal bias voltage generator, when selected on multiple channels, causes them to be internally shorted.
 Because of this, take care to limit the amount of current that may flow through the device.
-TI recommends that under no circumstances should more than 5 mA be allowed to flow through this path.
+TI recommends that under no circumstances must more than 5 mA be allowed to flow through this path.
 This applies when the device is in operation and when it is powered down.